 There were fields of bright green moss along the trail and many colorful mushrooms.
 The wind was strong while hiking exposed on the ridge, and I threw on a light jacket when I stopped to rest.
 The 4 peaks I climbed were all around 5000 ft high, making it a bit chilly even in the summer.

 The total backpacking trip was 12 miles, and my legs were nice and sore by the end.
 But it was an invigorating and refreshing hike on a beautiful day into the wilderness of New Hampshire!

 Have any questions about Franconia Ridge?
 What about other suggestions?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!